ryrob30/mobile-services.en/help/universal-windows/c-getting-started/dev-qs.md

 The `ADBMobileConfig.json` file contains global SDK settings, and is located at your project root after you complete the *Add the Library and Config File to your Project* steps in the previous section.
 If your [!DNL ADBMobileConfig.json] file was not pre-configured by Adobe Mobile Services, you need to update a few values to get started.

-The following is an example of an `ADBMobileConfig.json` file:
+Here is an example of an `ADBMobileConfig.json` file:

 ```js
 {